USKamicadze/fefu-mmorpg-protocol/README.md

 Each testing stage MUST be closed with this request.
 Once responded with `"result": "ok"` it is valid to state that server is no more in the testing stage.

+Note that StopTesting clears all objects from map and sets default server consts values

 ### Request